TO THE MEMBERS

 b) Caustic Soda Division:

-The turnover of the division is Rs.
-533.04 crores as compared to Rs.697.80 crores inthe previous year, a decrease of 24%.
-The reduction in turnover of the division is mainly on account of lower realization on Synthetic Rutile.
+The turnover of the division was Rs.
+450.18 crores as compared to Rs.
+5 34.14 crores in the previous year, a fall of 15.71 %.
+The fall in turnover of the division is mainly on account of lower realization on Synthetic Rutile.
 Heavy rains during third quarter of the year have also adversely affected the operations of this division at company's Sahupuram unit.

 c) Soda Ash Division: